Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 • locally plausible answer that weakens the overall plan

-That usually shows whether you missed the client problem, the cross-domain consequence, or the recommendation mechanics.
+That usually shows whether you missed the client problem, the cross-area consequence, or the recommendation mechanics.

 What a good FP II miss note looks like